V-Sekai/world/71_vsekai_manuals/71 Decisions/71.24 Proposal 24/20240616-request-for-quad-mesh-dataset.md

 ## The Problem Statement

 The task at hand is to create a triangle mesh to quad mesh dataset that's suitable for machine learning training.
-The meshes should be converted from triangles to quads, have captions, contain a maximum of 1k quads, and include at least 100 objects.
+The meshes should be converted from triangles to quads, have captions, contain a maximum of 1k quads, and include at least 100 objects, should be 100_000 objects.

-Note that quad mesh to triangle mesh is not the same task.
+Note that triangulating a quad mesh is not the same task.

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams